Immigration to China: North Koreans

 Illegal immigrants from North Korea have moved across the China–North Korea border to seek higher wages and escape repression.

 Approximately 1,850 North Koreans fled their country in 2004.
 However, China views them as illegal economic migrants rather than refugees; China sends many of them back.
-This is also due to pressure from North Korea under a 1986 protocol China made with North Korea (the “Mutual Cooperation Protocol for the Work of Maintaining National Security and Social Order and the Border Areas”).
+This is also due to pressure from North Korea under a 1986 protocol China made with North Korea (the "Mutual Cooperation Protocol for the Work of Maintaining National Security and Social Order and the Border Areas").
 Many of those who succeed in reaching sanctuary in foreign diplomatic compounds or international schools have been allowed by China to depart for South Korea.

 African migrants

 There is a sizeable community of black Africans primarily concentrated in Guangzhou, China.
-Since the country's late 1990s economic boom, thousands of African traders and businesspeople, predominantly from West Africa, migrated to the city of Guangzhou, creating an "Africatown" in the middle of the southern Chinese metropolis of approximately 10 km^{2}.
+Since the country's late 1990s economic boom following the reform and opening up, thousands of African traders and businesspeople, predominantly from West Africa, migrated to the city of Guangzhou, creating an "Africatown" in the middle of the southern Chinese metropolis of approximately 10 km^{2}.
 The primarily male population often set up local businesses and also engage in international trade as well.

 According to official statistics of the PRC government, the number of Africans in Guangzhou has increased by 30-40% each year, and now form the largest black community in Asia.
 However, as many have overstayed their visas, official figures may be understated.
 Estimates vary on the number of Africans living in Guangzhou: from 20,000 to over 200,000.
 This has led to controversies and anger by the local community due to rumors of increasing numbers of crimes, including rape, fraud, robberies, and drug dealing committed by Africans.
 Huang Shiding of the Guangzhou Institute of Social Sciences estimates the number of permanent residents of foreign nationality (six months and above) to be around 50,000, of which some 20,000 are of African origin.

-By 2020, there is an estimated number of 500,000 Africans residing in China, with around 100,000 in Guangzhou.
+By 2020, there was an estimated 500,000 Africans residing in China, with around 100,000 in Guangzhou.